tanfwong/rfsoc_notes/_sources/ch4/loops.md

   tells Vitis HLS to merge all loops within the scope the pragma is placed, conforming to the following set of rules:
-  - If the loop bounds are variables, they must have the same value, i.e., the number of iterations of the loops mus be the same.
+  - If the loop bounds are variables, they must have the same value, i.e., the number of iterations of the loops must be the same.
   - If the loop bounds are constants, the maximum is used as the bound of the merged loop.
   - Loops with both variable bounds and constant bounds cannot be merged.
-  - The code between loops to be merged cannot have side effects, i.e., multiple execution of this code should generate the same results.
+  - The code between loops to be merged can not have side effects, i.e., multiple execution of this code should generate the same results.
   - Loops cannot be merged when they contain FIFO reads because merging may change the order of the reads.